Scarlett100/tech257_azure_linux/intro_to_azure/blob_storage/blob_task.md

 # Revert

-Next we had to revert: this was my process:
+Next we had to revert, in order to close our storage accounts and remove the blob.
+This was my process:

 ## script for revert-homepage.sh